avanier's banner

 <meta name="theme-color" media="(prefers-colors-scheme: dark)" content="#030303">

-It’s insane that it has to come to this, but here are David Copeland's AI Content Declaration meta tags to declare that your site was made without any assistance from some generative AI:
+It’s insane that it has to come to this, but here are David Copeland's AI Content Declaration meta tags to declare that your site was made without assistance from some Gen-AI:

 <meta itemprop="ai-content-declaration:version" content="1.0.0">